 Video of the Day

 Generally, you choose which type of fitness program you want to specialize in, such as step aerobics, yoga, Pilates or indoor cycling.
 You should have knowledge of the class or program you teach, including basic fundamentals of movements, repetitions and the benefits of each exercise.
-According to the Bureau of Labor Statistics, fitness instructors and trainers make, on average, $29,210 annually.
+According to the Bureau of Labor Statistics, fitness instructors and trainers make, on average, $38,160 annually.

 Your work environment will likely be at a gym or fitness center where you and your clients have plenty of room and equipment.
-As a fitness instructor you may visit different fitness centers, company gyms in office buildings or school gyms for individualized training sessions.
+As a fitness instructor, you may visit different fitness centers, company gyms in office buildings or school gyms for individualized training sessions.
 Classes are usually 30 to 60 minutes long.

 To be a fitness instructor, you should have training and education in order to be credible.
 Education and experience are important when it comes to selling your classes to clients.
 Education varies and may include anything from attending training courses and fitness conventions to becoming certified at a local community college.
 You may wish to purse a degree in health and fitness, exercise science or physical education.

 Working in a fitness center to gain clients and experience can help you branch out on your own so that you can run your own fitness business.
 Having your own client database will allow you to travel to clients' homes, set your own hours and establish your own rates to charge for your services.